 Drought is affecting more than 24 million Ethiopians.
 This number is expected to rise as the country is set to enter its sixth consecutive failed rainy season.
 Numerous conflicts across the region and political instability have disrupted humanitarian support in the country and made it difficult for authorities to address the impacts of climate change on Ethiopia.

 The IRC supports each of the countries featured on this list, which are among the more than 40 crisis-affected countries where we work around the world.
 Building climate resiliency and supporting vulnerable communities in the face of climate crises is a central part of our work.

 The IRC works with communities in vulnerable regions to increase preparation and resiliency by mapping climate hazards and developing early warning systems.
 We also support local efforts to manage natural resources, conserve water and train people in developing sustainable livelihoods.

 We advocate for policy changes that reduce greenhouse gas emissions and lessen the impacts of climate change on the world’s vulnerable communities.
 We also conduct research on climate change and are committed to using evidence-based solutions to build climate resilience.

-We have also developed and adopted a climate action plan for our own organization and have made a commitment to reach net-zero greenhouse gas emissions by 2050.
+We have also developed and adopted a climate action plan for our own organisation and have made a commitment to reach net-zero greenhouse gas emissions by 2050.